Spratly Island: Ecology

 The island's plants are mostly Barringtonia asiatica, Ipomoea pes-caprae, Heliotropium foertherianum, and some kinds of bush and grass which grow poorly due to the harsh climate.
 Spratly Island is home to some birds and has guano deposits.
 Islanders try to cultivate banana, papaya, chili pepper and a variety of vegetables and herbs.
 There are also hundreds of dogs and much poultry such as chickens, ducks and geese.

 Facilities

-Trường Sa Airport
+Airstrip

 The original runway was built in 1976–77.
 From 2004, the configurations included a 600 m landing strip that could accommodate small fixed-wing propeller aircraft (PZL M28 Skytruck, de Havilland Canada DHC-6 Twin Otter).
 Aircraft were parked on a small tarmac area next to the runway which runs the entire length of the island, with both ends ending on beachfront.
 Homes surround the two sides of the runway and a small two-story building with a control tower on the roof is located by the apron.

 Since 2016, photos and reports were published showing extensive land-reclamation and construction work at Spratly Island, with new harbours and extension of the runway to at least 1200 metres.
 The island also has a helicopter pad.